yaser2us/dynamo/README.md

 ```bash
 npm install --save https://github.com/yaser2us/dynamo
 ```
-soon it will be accessable from Maybank Github repository ;)
+soon it will be accessable from Maybank Github repository :wink:

 ## Data Structure
 dynamo is all about data structure.